 Grow Ag Leaders scholarship America’s Farmers Grow Ag Leaders, sponsored by the Monsanto Fund, partners with farmers to award rural youth $1,500 scholarships to support their studies in ag-related fields after high school.
 Farmers play a fundamental role in Grow Ag Leaders by promoting the opportunity to local students and endorsing applications.
 This year, more than a half-million dollars in scholarships are available to high school seniors and college students in rural communities across the country.
 Grow Ag Leaders scholarships are available in a variety of fields including: farming, agronomy, education, science, technology, business, communications and more.
 Go to https://www.ffa.org/scholarships to apply for a Grow Ag Leaders scholarship, administered by the National FFA Organization.
 Please note, applicants do not need to be members of FFA to apply.
-Student needs to complete the application between 12 a.m.
-EST on November 15, 2017 and 5 p.m.
-EST on February 1, 2018.
+Student needs to complete the application between 8:00 a.m.
+Central Time on and 5:00 p.m.
+Central Time on (the “Program Entry Period”).

 Horatio Alger Scholarship To be considered eligible for Horatio Alger National and State Scholarship Programs, applicants must: